-FEATURE_TY Feature Description RLWY-ABANDONED An abandoned road or track for trains, consisting of parallel steel rails, supported crossbeams that is no longer in use.
-RLWY-DBL-TRACK A road or track for trains, consisting of parallel steel rails, supported on wooden cross Double track consists of two parallel sets of tracks.
-RLWY-MLT-TRACK A road or track for trains, consisting of parallel steel rails, supported on wooden crossbeams.
-A multiple track railway consists of many parallel sets of tracks.
-RLWY-SGL-TRACK A road or track for trains, consisting of parallel steel rails, supported on wooden crossbeams.
-The single track consists of one parallel sets of tracks.
+FEATURE_TY Feature Description RLWY-ABANDONED An abandoned road or track for trains, consisting of parallel steel rails, supported on wo RLWY-DBL-TRACK A road or track for trains, consisting of parallel steel rails, supported on wooden crossbeams.
+To Double track consists of two parallel sets of tracks.
+RLWY-MLT-TRACK A road or track for trains, consisting of parallel steel rails, supported on wooden crossbound multiple track railway consists of many parallel sets of tracks.
+RLWY-SGL-TRACK A road or track for trains, consisting of parallel steel rails, supported on wooden single track consists of one parallel sets of tracks.
 RLWY-SPUR A short length of railway leading off a main line, to a dead end.
 Spur lines usually lead to a commercial/industrial site, or may be used as a turnaround along a rail line.